Glen Rovers GAA: History

-Beginnings

 Hurling had been played in the Blackpool area for some time before the Glen Rovers club was established.
 Areas like the Commons Road and Thomas Davis Street in particular had fielded teams from time to time.
 In 1910, a hurling club honouring the Fenian leader Brian Dillon was established at Dillon's Cross.
 In 1915, the five-year-old club won the county minor hurling championship (minor was open to all ages back then) but due to World War I the winners’ medals were not presented.
 The following year Dillon's lost to Lisgoold in the county junior hurling championship and controversy arose at this time because the 1915 minor medals had still not been presented.
 Some of those most affronted decided to leave Dillons and form a new club at the other side of "the Glen".
 The club, called Glen Rovers GAA, was established late in 1916 and affiliated the following year.
 The new club was closely linked with the St. Nicholas' Gaelic Football Club which had been established 15 years earlier and was based in the same part of the city.